 Policy makers are looking to the importance of the population’s overall health as it regards to the distribution of health.
 Let’s put it this way: marks for overall health could be very high IF most of the population is healthy, which underscores the fact that a small minority is less healthy in an effort to drastically reduce that gap.
 Many factors can influence health, from an individual’s behavior and genetics to social and physical environments.
 Medical care systems also play a large role.
 Population health outcomes rely on the impacts of these factors as a whole.

 Now what about public health?
 This is defined as the efforts of state and local public health departments to treat individual health through prevention of epidemics, the containment of environmental hazards and the encouragement of healthy behaviors.
 Public health encompasses what we do as a society to assure people in that society can be healthy.
-However, a gap exists here that does not account for major population health determinants like health care, education, and income, which are traditionally outside the scope of public health authority and responsibility, says Improving Population Health.
+However, a gap exists here that does not account for major population health determinants like health care, education, and income, which are traditionally outside the scope of public health authority and responsibility, says Improving Pop Health.

 Problem is, with the traditional model, the health outcomes of a group of individuals, including the distribution of such outcomes within the group, are largely ignored.
-That’s where population health comes in, to focus on the interrelated conditions influencing health populations over the course of lifetimes where systematic variations and patterns are taken into account in order to create policies that improve the well-being of populations over time.
+That’s where pop health comes in, to focus on the interrelated conditions influencing health populations over the course of lifetimes where systematic variations and patterns are taken into account in order to create policies that improve the well-being of populations over time.

 A Fundamental Shift in Healthcare